Alternate title: The post that is most likely to get me defriended on Facebook. #sorrynotsorry

 It is no one’s place to dictate when someone is healed or healed enough.
 Never.

 I am closing in on 11 months of widowhood and I am not ready to date again.
 So I have no experience with being judged about that.
-Who knows what kind of reaction I will get.
+Who knows what kind of reaction I will get when that time comes.
 Though I know if anyone tries to stand in the way of any future happiness, my best friend Kimmy Gibbler will shut them down.

 I have been judged about my relationship with God.
 And it’s frustrating as hell to be told what my relationship with God should be by people who have never been in my situation.
 It demeans my grief and what I have been through.
 I am hurting in a way that most have never felt.
 It is insulting to be told that I have to love a God that took my husband from me and my daughter’s father away from her from people who never had to feel this kind of pain.